tektutor/openshift-0610oct-2025/Day2/README.md

   - StatefulSet application
   - Job/CronJob
   - DaemonSet
+  - ConfigMap
+  - Secret
-- it also supports extending Kubernetes API by adding our own custom resources
+- it also supports extending Kubernetes API by adding our own custom resources and custom controller
 - using these basic building blocks we can add many additional features on top of Kubernetes
 - they work as cluster of many nodes(servers)
 - a Node in container orchestration platforms